 Recommendations for 2nd round:

 The tentative agreements and candidate options can directly be implemented in the evaluation of the CRs submitted to this meeting and don’t need to be officially agreed in the chairman minutes/WFs.
 Though they might be captured for informative purposes in the WF.

+Please abstain from introducing the new min CBW test cases/requirements in this meeting.
+(Moderator, Ericsson)

 Company Comments: